sunliangqin/VSCodeQuickNotes/README.md

 ## Features

-Press alt+` to toggle the notes file.
+Press alt+` on Windows and alt+tab on Mac to toggle the notes file.
 Notes file will be created if it doesn't exist.

 ![Quick Notes Feature](images/quick-notes.gif)